astronomer/airflow-guides/guides/kubepod-operator.md

 When developing and testing changes it can be tedious to deploy to a remote environment, which is why many users set up their local dev environment to support usage of the KPO.
 This can be accomplished in several ways.

-For users of the Astro CLI there is a [step-by-step tutorial](https://docs.astronomer.io/software/kubePodoperator-local) available in the Astro Documentation, which can also be adapted for other dockerized Airflow setups.
+For users of the Astro CLI there is a [step-by-step tutorial](https://docs.astronomer.io/software/kubepodoperator-local) available in the Astro Documentation, which can also be adapted for other dockerized Airflow setups.

 It is also possible to run open source Airflow within a local Kubernetes cluster using the [Helm Chart for Apache Airflow](https://airflow.apache.org/docs/helm-chart/stable/index.html).
 For a walkthrough of this setup you can refer to the recording of the [Getting Started With the Official Airflow Helm Chart Webinar](https://www.youtube.com/watch?v=39k2Sz9jZ2c&ab_channel=Astronomer).

-When running Airflow within a Kubernetes cluster, using the KPO does not require further configuration beyond leaving the `KubernetesPodOperator` parameter `in_cluster` on its default setting (`True`) to run a new pod within the same cluster.
-An example on how to run a pod on a remote cluster, including in the case of not running local Airflow on Kubernetes, is presented at the end of this guide.
+When running Airflow within a Kubernetes cluster, using the KPO does not require further configuration beyond leaving the `KubernetesPodOperator` parameter `in_cluster` on its default setting (`True`) to run a new Pod within the same cluster.
+An example on how to run a Pod on a remote cluster, including in the case of not running local Airflow on Kubernetes, is presented at the end of this guide.

 ## When to use the `KubernetesPodOperator`